smari/wasa2il/README.md

 That should be it!

+#### Docker Compose

+If you have `docker-compose` installed you should only need these 1-2 commands:

+Start web + db containers:
+`docker-compose up`

+Run database migrations (if needed):
+`docker-compose run wasaweb python manage.py migrate`

 ### Manual installation using pip

 If you run into errors manually installing with `pip` (or get error output from `pip` wile running `initial_setup.py`), more often than not it's due to you not having MySQL installed.
 Try commenting those lines out of the `requirements.txt` file and running pip again.